Using the Training View

 Unclassified cells or candidates appear blue.

-Classified examples appear green for ON and red for OFF.
+Classified examples appear green for positive and red for negative.

 Label single cells or candidates